cidles/poio-api/doc/parserwriter_howto.rst

 How to write a Parser/Writer for a new file format
 **************************************************

-In order to support your own file format in Poio API, you would need implement your own parser as a sub-class of the base class :py:class:`poioapi.io.graf.BaseParser`.
+In order to support your own file format in Poio API, you would need to implement your own parser as a sub-class of the base class :py:class:`poioapi.io.graf.BaseParser`.
 The base class contains six abstract methods that will allow the GrAF converter to build a GrAF object from the